 The Urban Adaptation Assessment consists of key components used to measure a city’s overall adaptability, these include:

 A city’s vulnerability to climate change.
-Vulnerability incorporates exposure, sensitivity and adaptive capacity:
+Risk incorporates exposure, sensitivity and adaptive capacity:

 Exposure relates to physical exposure, which means the number of individuals and critical infrastructure exposed to climate hazard event.
 Exposure has a geographic and temporal character.